 Activating a Service

 Activating a service creates a symlink in ~/.config/systemd/user/multi-user.target.wants/jack.service, pointing to the original file /usr/lib/systemd/user/jack.service.
-Afterwards, the system is launched on every boot.
+Afterwards, the system is launched after the first login of the user and stopped after the last user session exits.

 Getting a Service's Status